-My husband is a Turkish guy (tall, dark, handsome, etc) whom I met while playing with a pick-up soccer group in New York City.
+My husband is a Turkish guy (tall, dark, handsome, etc) whom I met while playing pick-up soccer in New York City.
 He’s one of the calmest and kindest people I know, has a beautiful smile, and he’s amazing with kids.
 Our eleven collective nieces and nephews are crazy about him.
-He studied finance at a top university in Turkey, worked on Wall Street for a while (wasn’t a fan), and now he does freelance web development.
+He studied finance at a top university in Turkey, worked on Wall Street for a while (wasn’t a fan), and then taught himself how to do web design and development.
 We both still play soccer when we can.

-We married when he was 30 and I was 33, and we fully expecting to have our first kid within the year.
+We married when he was 30 and I was 33, and we fully expected to have our first kid within the year.

 Alas, shortly after the wedding, I was diagnosed with stage III endometriosis.
-The next two years involved many months of ‘trying naturally,’ two surgeries, one IUI (high-tech turkey baster), the dreaded transition to “Advanced Maternal Age” (i.e., the tender age of 35), three rounds of IVF and Istanbul that resulted in one heartbreaking miscarriage at 6 weeks in the fall of 2015, and a failed FET in the summer of 2016.
+The next four years involved many months of ‘trying naturally,’ two surgeries, one IUI (high-tech turkey baster), the dreaded transition to “Advanced Maternal Age” (i.e., the tender age of 35), and three not-so-great rounds of IVF in Istanbul that resulted in one heartbreaking miscarriage in the fall of 2015 (at about six weeks) and a failed Frozen Embryo Transfer in the summer of 2016.